Real Story: Phillip Ball Jr.

 I am an Army career veteran, having served from 1976 to 2009.
 I was a master sergeant (E-8) and served in support of Operation Iraqi Freedom and Operation Enduring Freedom as a combat veteran from 2005 through 2009.
 I received the Bronze Star for serving as convoy commander on numerous occasions, including a convoy mission that resulted in four thousand Iraqi soldiers on post.
 After separation from the military, my wife and I moved to Upper Marlboro, Maryland.

 I appreciate the support of Rebecca Collins for doing an outstanding job working with veterans and the CSM Veterans Lounge.
-The Veterans Lounge is an area where I can come to campus early and study for class before it starts during the day or evening.
+The Veterans Lounge is an area where I could come to campus early and study for class before it started during the day or evening.
 It is a place for making a connection with other veterans and acknowledging that we are not alone.
 There are other veterans like us who are going through similar experiences, overcoming obstacles, embracing positive outcomes for hospitalization and rehabilitation, and finding pathways through their lives today.

 View All Stories

-Last updated: 5-23-23
+Last updated: 5-9-24

 CMS Page Edit